International Tourism and Hospitality Management

 Do you want to work in the 21st century’s fastest growing industry?
 Are you looking for a diverse career with global opportunities?
 Our MSc International Tourism & Hospitality Management is your ticket to a world of opportunities.

-Ranked number one in the UK for Hospitality, Leisure, Recreation & Tourism (Complete University Guide, 2021), Ulster University is the top place to study tourism and hospitality management.
+Ranked number two in the UK for Hospitality, Event Management and Tourism (The Guardian University Guide 2024), Ulster University is the top place to study tourism and hospitality management.
 Accredited by the Institute of Hospitality, this qualification is recognised worldwide for international employment.

 From a manager of a boundary pushing hotel, or a customer experience manager at a world famous attraction to a marketer in a national tourism office or creator of the next digital tourism operator there are endless career opportunities for those who complete this course.
 Whatever you dream of becoming in this diverse and exciting sector, this course will lead you one step closer to making it a reality.